| ⇦ |

 CO₂ in C₄ plants (sugarcane, maize) combines with a 3-carbon compound phosphoenol pyruvate (PEP) to form 4-carbon compound oxaloacetic acid.
 This reaction is catalysed by PEP carboxylase and occurs in mesophyll cells.

-Related Questions: - Which of the following blood group is a universal recipient in blood transfusion?
+Related Questions: - Which one of the following is commonly used in transfer of foreign DNA into crop plants?

 Topics: Photosynthesis in Higher Plants